ryomoro/STORES_payment_sdk_ios/README_en.md

 This new SDK supports contactless payments.
 For more information, please click [here](https://github.com/Coiney-SDK/STORESPaymentsSDK-iOS).

-※We are planning to add new features in the new `STORES Payments SDK`, so please consider migrating to the new SDK if you wish to continue using the SDK.
+※We are planning to add new features in the new `STORES Payments SDK`, so please consider migrating to the new SDK to continue to have access to the latest features.

 ****